AndryRafam/aegis/README.md

 [![Debian](https://img.shields.io/badge/Debian-A81D33?logo=debian&logoColor=fff)](#)
 [![Fedora](https://img.shields.io/badge/Fedora-51A2DA?logo=fedora&logoColor=fff)](#)

-<h1 align="left"> NeptuneCrypt </h1>
+<h1 align="left"> PoseidonCrypt </h1>

 <h2 algin="left"> About </h2>

-NeptuneCrypt is a lightweight CLI encryption software using XChaCha20Poly1305, SM4-GCM and Aes-256-GCM (will be added soon) as cipher for simple encryption and SHA256 as hash key derivation function.
+PoseidonCrypt (formerly NeptuneCrypt) is a lightweight CLI encryption software using XChaCha20Poly1305, SM4-GCM and Aes-256-GCM (will be added soon) as cipher for simple encryption and SHA256 as hash key derivation function.
 The software was built with C++ (std=23) and CryptoPP: https://github.com/weidai11/cryptopp

 <h2 align="left"> About the cipher </h2>